austinscreations/Tower-Controller/version 3/code/README.md

 Compatible with the latest work from OXRS and the HTML adminUI

-this one peice of code can eitehr work with wifi or ethernet.
+this one peice of code can either work with wifi or ethernet.
 Wifi requires config.h to be edited with your credentials
 ```c++
 /*----------------------- Connection Type --------------------------------*/
 // select connection mode here - comment / uncomment the one needed